This post is part of Six for Sunday, run by Steph from A Little but a Lot.

 Quite a few of these have come from Netgalley.
 I have some issues with Netgalley in that I just can’t stop requesting books.
 If you’ve read any of these, tell me if I should bump it up my TBR.

-Challenge criteria: A book you brought on a trip.
+Challenge criteria: A book set on a college or univeristy campus.

 A coming-of-age tale of fan fiction, family and first love.

 Okay, the whole world is a Simon Snow fan..

 But for Cath, being a fan is her life—and she’s really good at it.
 She and her twin sister, Wren, ensconced themselves in the Simon Snow series when they were just kids; it’s what got them through their mother leaving.
 Reading.
 Rereading.
 Hanging out in Simon Snow forums, writing Simon Snow fan fiction, dressing up like the characters for every movie premiere.

 Cath’s sister has mostly grown away from fandom, but Cath can’t let go.
 She doesn’t want to.

 This post is part of Top 10 Tuesday run by Jana from That Artsy Reader Girl.

 We don’t really have Thanksgiving in Ireland, which is a shame because the holiday contains many of the things I enjoy – friends, family, and food.
 A lot of food.

 That’s not to say I can’t take on one of the fundamental things about this holiday, and give some praise to some books that made quite the impact on my life.
 These books have shaped me significantly, and they’re for sure books you should also pick up.